Natasha-Warder/MCA-2024/README.md

 ## Task 2 - Revised MEI Metadata
 <img title="a title" alt="Alt text" src="/images/updatemeifriend.png">

 To improve the appearance of metadata I have formatted it with clear indentation and correctly closed tags.
-To ensure the useRestrict tag is correctly placed within the availability tag and to maintain consistency, this requires clearer naming conventions for better comprehension.
+To ensure the useRestrict tag is correctly placed within the availability tag and to maintain consistency, clearer naming conventions are required for better comprehension.

 # Week 8: Music as Sound

 ## Task 1 - Audio tracks related to theme
+Three alternative classical piano audio tracks were downloaded using FMA (Free Music Archive):

 Important technical and non-technical metadata:

 | Title         | Drunk Piano            | Andante                | Our Own Melody        |